canizalesjaime/Mth4300_algorithms_and_programming/class_notes/weekz11/file_streams-11_05/readme.md

 ## table of contents
 1. Solution to in class assignments
 2. File Streams
+3. STL List and Iterators
-3. Big O Notation
+4. Big O Notation
-4. Class Assignments
+5. Class Assignments

 ## Solutions to in class assignments